revaturelabs/interviewquestions/Python/Python_Basics/python-basics.md

 <details><summary> <b>Explanation</b> </summary>

 > The operations will be performed based on the precedence of operators.
 Exponent (**) operator has the highest precedence in this expression, so it evaluates first resulting in 16.
-After that Multiplication(*), Division(/), Floor division(//) all three have same precedence so, it is evaluated from left to right order in an expression.
-And at last subtraction(-).
+After that Multiplication(*), Division(/), Floor division(//) all three have same precedence, so, it is evaluated from left to right order in an expression and finally subtraction(-).
 So, 20//16 gives 1 and 10*2/3 gives 6.67.
-At last 1 - 6.67 results in -5.67, hence the answer.
+At last, 1 - 6.67 results in -5.67, hence the answer.

   </details>
 </details>